ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

     return get_beacon_proposer_index(state) == validator_index
 ```

-*Note*: To see if a validator is assigned to proposer during the slot, the validator must run an empty slot transition from the previous state to the current slot.
+*Note*: To see if a validator is assigned to proposer during the slot, the validator must run an empty slot transition from the previous state to the current slot using `process_slots(state, current_slot)`.

 ### Lookahead